 A slicing software is a necessary mediator between the CAD file and the printer.

-FREE SLICING SOFTWARE FOR 3D PRINTING
+BEST FREE SLICING SOFTWARE FOR 3D PRINTING

 CURA is one of the most notable free slicing software for 3D printing developed by Ultimaker, a 3D printer manufacturer.
 It was developed as a slicer option to use with its Ultimaker range of 3D printers but being open-source it is customisable to include a wide variety of 3D printers.
 Over the years, the community has evolved boasts of one of the most active user community.